QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     \psi_{t+1}(y) = \int p(x,y) \psi_t(x) \, dx,
     \qquad \forall y \in S

-It is convenient to think of this updating process in terms of an operator
+It is convenient to think of this updating process in terms of an operator.

 (An operator is just a function, but the term is usually reserved for a function that sends functions into functions)